 How the Food for Life Served Here award contributes to Sustainable Development Goals

-As Glasgow prepares to host COP26, attention has turned to how all sectors in Scotland can work together to tackle the climate emergency.
 The international community has recognised that in order to confront climate change, we must also address poverty, inequality, and hunger.
+Attention has turned to how all sectors in Scotland can work together to tackle the climate emergency.

 Scotland signed up to the United Nations 2030 Agenda for Sustainable Development in 2015, alongside international partners.
 The Sustainable Development Goals (SDGs) are the blueprint for achieving a more sustainable future for everyone.
 By signing, Scotland committed to achieving the seventeen SDGs and associated targets by 2030.